quicktext/qql/README.md

 It's a new domain-specific language oriented to the scientific research and data mining.

 It's used for processing the corpus, especially for the researchers of information science.

+QuickCorpus is am implement of the Quicktext Query Language.

 It's developed by Genix when he began working in Quicktext Infotech Co., Ltd.